 An employer must to provide the learner with the opportunity to carry out work and be part of projects which will enable them to produce substantial evidence towards their qualification.
 To ensure the successful progression of the learner, we request that employers participate in joint reviews of the learner’s progress at regular intervals throughout the apprenticeship.
 This ensures continued and positive progress through the apprenticeship.
 It will also provide the opportunity to discuss and agree how any issues are to be resolved and how additional stretching and challenging activities can be built in.

-Apprentices will achieve OCR Transport Manager CPC as part of the standard.
+Apprentices will achieve the SEG Transport Manager CPC as part of the standard.
 They will be eligible to apply for associate membership of a management body.
 Apprentices will achieve English and Maths to Level 2 if they haven’t already done so.

 Typically this apprenticeship takes 12 months to complete.